lidofinance/scripts/README.md

 4. Wait for the workflow **build and push image** to finish successfully on the tagged commit
 5. In this README file, update the image version in section **Step 3.
 Run the container**

-(i.e., that pushing a new tag triggers the build of new Docker images).

 </br>

 ## 🏁 Manual installation